 Can I take my prop to the main events hall?

-As long as it's small (i.e. able to fit inside a bag) and not in anyone's way.
+Yes, as long as it's small (i.e. able to fit inside a bag or under your seat) and is not in anyone's way.
 This is so that the prop doesn't pose a fire hazard problem.

 I just bought this at the dealer's hall, is it okay?